Who We Are

 We take personal injury cases on a contingency fee basis.
 You pay nothing upfront—or ever—unless we achieve a favorable resolution for you.
 For other types of cases, we charge a flat fee or hourly fee.
 We’ll discuss that in detail during your free consultation.

 If You Can’t Come to Us, We’ll Come to You

-We have offices in Akron, Canton, Cleveland, and Columbus.
+We have offices in Akron, Canton, Cleveland, Cincinnati, Toledo, and Columbus, Ohio.
 Call or email us to schedule a free consultation with an attorney on our team.
 We’ll listen to your story, answer your questions, and suggest a plan that will effectively accomplish your objectives.
 If you can’t make it to our office, no worries!
 We’ll come to you.